peterhalpin/robustDIF/README.md

 # The RDIF Procedure

-The RDIF procedure amounts to a robust version of “mean/mean” IRT-based scaling implemented as a post-estimation step following separate calibrations of a focal IRT model in a reference group (*g = 0*) and a comparison group (*g = 1*; see Kolen & Brennan, 2014, chap.
+The RDIF procedure is a robust version of “mean/mean” IRT-based scaling (see Kolen & Brennan, 2014, chap.
 6).
+It is implemented as a post-estimation step following separate calibrations of a focal IRT model in a reference group (*g = 0*) and a comparison group (*g = 1*).
-The RDIF procedure uses IRT scaling parameters that are functions of the parameters of the distributions of the latent trait.
-Letting $\mu$ and
+The IRT scaling parameters are estimated using functions of the item parameters, which are referred to as “item-level scaling functions”.
+The estimator is constructed to down-weight the item-level scaling functions when an item exhibits DIF.

+In the paper, it was emphasized how the down-weighting procedure can be tuned to flag items with DIF at the desired asymptotic Type I Error (false positive) rate during estimation of the scaling parameter.
+However, more flexibility is provided by comparing the item-level scaling functions to the robust estimate in a follow-up step.
+This is more flexible because one can construct multi-parameter different tests of interest (for all item parameters, for all items).

-$\sigma^2$ denote the mean and variance of the latent trait in the comparison group, the scaling parameter used to test for DIF on the item intercepts is $\theta = \mu/\sigma$ and the item-level scaling functions are $Y_i = (d_{1} - d{0})/ a_1$ where $a$ is the item slope, $d$ is the item intercept, and subscripts denote groups.
-The scaling parameter used to test for DIF on the item slopes is $\theta = \sigma$ and the item-level scaling functions are $Y_i = a_1/ a_0$
+Letting $\mu$ and $\sigma^2$ denote the mean and variance of the latent trait in the comparison group, the scaling parameter used to test for DIF on the item intercepts is $\theta = \mu/\sigma$ and the item-level scaling functions are $Y_i = (d_{1} - d_{0})/ a_1$ where $a$ is the item slope, $d$ is the item intercept, and subscripts denote groups.
+Note that $\theta = Y_i$ when item $i$ does not exhibit DIF.
+The scaling parameter used to test for DIF on the item slopes is $\theta = \sigma$ and the item-level scaling functions are $Y_i = a_1/ a_0$.

 The `rdif` function estimates the IRT scaling parameters by applying a robust estimator of location to the item-level scaling functions.
-As a by-product, this estimator flags items with DIF at the desired asymptotic Type I Error rate (`alpha`).
-In the context of DIF, we are mainly interested in the flagging procedure.
-In the context of scaling, this amounts to a robust version of mean/mean scaling using the slope-intercept parameterization of an IRT model.

 In the output below, the estimated values of the scaling parameters are indicated by `est`.
 Items with DIF are indicated by `weights = 0`.
 The other output describes the iteratively re-weighted least squares estimation routine (number of iterations and the convergence criterion).